rsanchez2021/Blog-Robotica-Movil/README.md

 ## Practice 3 Obstacle Avoid
-The objective of this practice is for the vehicle to successfully complete a full circuit without encountering any obstacles, such as walls or other vehicles.
+The objective of this practice is to make the vehicle successfully complete a full lap of the circuit without encountering any obstacles, such as walls or other vehicles.
 To achieve this, it is equipped with a laser system, and it accomplishes the task by calculating both repulsive forces (resulting from obstacles) and attractive forces (related to waypoints).

 ### Day 1
 On the first day, we were provided with a detailed explanation of the practical procedure and how to calculate the forces and potential errors that may arise.
-It was emphasized that the waypoint should not be precise; rather, it should represent an area, as a precise waypoint could result in the vehicle overturning.
-Additionally, we need to exercise caution with the forces, as they can become trapped in a local minimum.
+They emphasized that the waypoint should not be precise; rather, it should be represented in area, as a precise waypoint could result in the vehicle overturning.
+Additionally,  we must be careful with the forces, as they can become trapped in a local minimum.
 This means that both forces cancel each other out, causing the vehicle to remain stationary.
 To address this, one option is to wait for a certain period, and if the situation persists, execute a turn and continue, repeating this process until escaping the local minimum is achieved.

 Today, I have experimented with the provided functions and made an initial outline of the practical exercise.

 ### Day 2
 Today, we were informed about potential errors we might encounter.
 One of them pertains to the laser data reading function.
 In the event that the laser data arrives empty, if we utilize a while loop or a for loop and assume a range of 10, it does not function correctly.
-To address this issue, several solutions were provided, such as using *enumerate(laser_data.values)* or *for dist in laser_data.values*.
+To address this issue, several solutions were provided, such as using enumerate(laser_data.values) or for dist in laser_data.values.
 For this practice, I have decided that the best option is as follows:

 ```python3
 def parse_laser_data(laser_data):